Telehealth Intervention for COVID-19

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the GET2HOME Intervention treatment for COVID-19?
+What evidence suggests that the GET2HOME Intervention is effective for COVID-19?

 This trial is for children with complex chronic diseases, as determined by a specific score (PMCA score of 3), and their families.
 They must have been discharged from the pediatric hospital medicine service at the study's hospital.
 It excludes those living independently without a guardian, in skilled nursing facilities, admitted for end-of-life care or severe mental health crises, previously enrolled in the study, or under county custody.